My Tokyo Guide

 A far-flung volcanic island 358km south of Tokyo in the Pacific Ocean, Aogashima is the most remote and topographically interesting island in the Izu archipelago.
 The entire island is a volcanic crater, within which there is another, smaller volcano.
 Still largely untouched by tourism, Aogashima is the ultimate destination for nature-lovers, explorers and outdoorsy types.
 One night and two days is enough to cover most of the island, but to really take things slow, consider a longer stay.

-The only way to reach Aogashima is via Hachijojima, a larger island 70km north.
+The only way to reach Aogashima is via Hachijojima, a larger island 70km to the north.
 Hachijojima has an airport and can be reached by air or boat from Tokyo.

-From Hachijojima by boat: Boats take 3 hours.
+From Hachijojima by boat: Boats take about 2 hours 30 minutes.
 Note that service can be affected by inclement weather.

-From Hachijojima by helicopter: Flights time: 20 minutes.
+From Hachijojima by helicopter: Flight time: 20 minutes.
 Reservations are required.

 The island is part of Tokyo, but compared to the bright lights and buzz of the metropolis, Aogashima is worlds apart.
 Life on the island is about taking things slow.
-There is just one store, one post office, and two bars.
+There is just one store, one post office, and three bars.
 At the bars, you can try a few local dishes and sample Aochu, the island's vodka-like drink made from sweet potatoes.
 The island bars are a great place to meet the locals and sing some karaoke.
+You can also take some time to relax at the Aogashima Fureai Sauna.